STACK: Adversarial Attacks on LLM Safeguard Pipelines: Abstract

 \section{Abstract}

 { Frontier AI developers are relying on layers of safeguards to protect against catastrophic misuse of AI systems.
-Anthropic guards their latest Claude 4 Opus model using one such defense pipeline, and other frontier developers including Google DeepMind and OpenAI pledge to soon deploy similar defenses.
+Anthropic and OpenAI guard their latest Opus 4 model and GPT-5 models using such defense pipelines, and other frontier developers including Google DeepMind pledge to soon deploy similar defenses.
 However, the security of such pipelines is unclear, with limited prior work evaluating or attacking these pipelines.
 We address this gap by developing and red-teaming an open-source defense pipeline.\footnote{\url{https://github.com/AlignmentResearch/defense-in-depth-demo}, built on evaluation code by \citet{howe2025scalingtrendslanguagemodel}.} First, we find that a novel few-shot-prompted \query{} and \response{} \filter{} outperforms state-of-the-art open-weight \safeguardmodel{} \shieldgemma{} across three attacks and two datasets, reducing the attack success rate (ASR) to 0\% on the catastrophic misuse dataset \clearharm.
 Second, we introduce a STaged AttaCK (\stagedattack) procedure that achieves 71\% ASR on \clearharm{} in a black-box attack against the \prompted{} pipeline.
 Finally, we also evaluate \stagedattack in a transfer setting, achieving 33\% ASR, providing initial evidence that it is feasible to design attacks with no access to the target pipeline.
 We conclude by suggesting specific mitigations that developers could use to thwart staged attacks. }